-10.6 Technology Hardware
+10.7 Technology Hardware

-Hardware and peripherals are provided as tools to users for educational purposes and for school-related business.
-Users are not permitted to relocate hardware (except for portable devices), install peripherals, or modify settings to equipment without permission from the IT department.
+Hardware and peripherals are provided as tools to users for educational purposes and school-related business.
+Users are not permitted to relocate hardware (except for portable devices), install peripherals, or modify settings on equipment without permission from the IT department.